datastructures-js/priority-queue/README.md

 ```

 ### fromArray
-If queue is being created from an existing array, and there is no need to use an extra space, this static function can be used to turn the array into a priority queue.
+If the queue is being created from an existing array, and there is no need to use an extra space, this static function can be used to turn an array into a priority queue.

 #### PriorityQueue
 ##### TS